 Absence from School - a Reminder (taken from KCC Code of Conduct for Penalty Notices)

 All parents of (or someone who is responsible for) a child aged 5 to 16, are legally responsible for making sure your child attends school regularly.
 Regular and punctual attendance is also essential in order for children to maximise the opportunities available to them.
+The percentage of attendance should be 96% or above.
 The Attendance Officer has regular meetings with the school regarding absences, and persistent lateness.
 Where there are concerns he/she will visit those parents.

 Ensuring regular and punctual attendance will: